 Note the page numbers & paragraph numbers from the primary & secondary sources you referred.

-Write down some points which you feel important related to those sources.
+Write down some points which you feel importantly related to those sources.

-Be critical on evaluation of sources (especially online).
+Be critical on the evaluation of sources (especially online).

 #Ask for Help